Sparklight77/DroidDraco/README.md

 If you encounter any issues then report it in mcpegamerxx9541 repository which you can find [here](https://github.com/mcbegamerxx954/draco-injector/issues), simply open an issue, tell your problem and mention you used my script for patching Minecraft.

 # Note
-If you find any issues or want to suggest me something then open an issue.
+If you find any issues in this script or want to suggest me something then open an issue.
 Iam always looking for improvements.